Ruka257/festival-planner/README.md

 <p> <strong>What the project does:</strong> This project consists of a Flask webapp designed to allow users to create a list of festivals they wish to attend, and add acts to the lineup in different timeslots.</p>

 <strong>How does the project work?</strong> This app uses a MySQL database with CRUD functionality.
-My ERD for the database can be found here https://drawsql.app/ruka257/diagrams/festival-schedules
+My ERD for the database can be found <a href="https://drive.google.com/file/d/1AAGMHl3QwkLKCghRbad20MXuhN5mQizZ/view?usp=sharing">here.</a>

-<p><a href="https://rebekah-akingbala.atlassian.net/jira/software/projects/QBAFA/code">Jira board GitHub repo integration</a></p>
+<p><a href="https://rebekah-akingbala.atlassian.net/jira/software/projects/QBAFA/code">Jira board GitHub repo integration using Smart Commits.</a></p>

 <strong>Who is the project useful for?</strong>